sbt/sbt/src/sphinx/Extending/Plugins.rst

       overhead of `publishLocal` and cleaning the plugins directory of the project using the plugin.

-These are all consequences of `~/.sbt/plugins/` being a standard project whose classpath is added to every sbt project's build definition.
+These are all consequences of :sublit:`|globalPluginsBase|` being a standard project whose classpath is added to every sbt project's build definition.